rust-lang/prev.rust-lang.org/faq.md

 ### Why the split between `Eq`/`PartialEq` and `Ord`/`PartialOrd`?

 There are some types in Rust whose values are only partially ordered, or have only partial equality.
-This means that there are values which are not less than or greater than each other, or values which are not equal to themselves, respectively.
-The floating point types `f32` and `f64` are examples of this.
-Because a floating point value may be `NaN`, and because `NaN`s aren't equal to any other floating point type, nor less than or greater to any other floating point type, nor equal to each other, these types _can't_ implement `Eq` and `Ord`, although they _can_ implement `PartialEq` and `PartialOrd`.
+Partial ordering means that there may be values of the given type that are neither less than nor greater than each other.
+Partial equality means that there may be values of the given type that are not equal to themselves.

+Floating point types (`f32` and `f64`) are good examples of each.
+Any floating point type may have the value `NaN` (meaning "not a number") `NaN` is not equal to itself (`NaN == Nan` is false), and not less than or greater than any other floating point value.
+As such, both `f32` and `f64` implement `PartialOrd` and `PartialEq` but not `Ord` and not `Eq`.

 <h2 id="input-output">Input / Output</h2>